-What is laser vision correction and what problems can it correct?
+What is laser vision correction and what vision problems can LASIK correct?

 Today, laser vision correction is recognized as the most important development since the introduction of the contact lens three decades ago.
 Correction of nearsightedness, farsightedness and astigmatism with the excimer laser is the most technologically advanced method available to reduce your dependence on glasses and contact lenses.
 This exciting refractive technology uses a cool laser beam of light to gently reshape your eye.